blockchainsllc/tokencreation/README.md

     }
     ```

-* after putting these file to the server, you need to go into the directory tokensale and call
+* after putting these file to the server, you need to go into the directory tokencreation and call

     ```shell
     bower update
     ```

-* and in the directory tokensale/server/tx
+* and in the directory tokencreation/server/tx

     ```shell
     npm install